bluegenes/bluegenes.github.io/_posts/2020-06-05-Biased-Policing-In-San-Diego.md

 **I've focused on racial statistics above, but these intersect with other biases:**

-"San Diego Police were more likely to search, arrest without warrant and use force against people the perceived to be LGBT or Gender Non-Conforming.
+For example, "San Diego Police were more likely to search, arrest without warrant and use force against people the perceived to be LGBT or Gender Non-Conforming.
 Police were more likely to search these groups despite being less likely to find contraband as a result - an indicator of police bias.
 This anti-LGBT bias intersected with racial bias - black and Latinx people who police perceived to be LGBT experienced the highest search rates."

 "This suggests both departments are **over-searching** people in general, with **little to no public safety benefit**, while engaging in **biased** policing towards communities of color in particular."